-After the grill has had time to heat up and the lobster tails are saturated with the butter mixture, take them out to the grill and lay them flesh side down onto the grates.
+After the grill has had time to heat up and the lobster tails are saturated with the butter mixture, take them out and place lobster tails on the grill flesh side down onto the grates.
 Depending on the size of your tails, it could take anywhere from 5 to 7 minutes to fully cook your food.

 Make sure to turn the tails once about halfway through to ensure even heating on all sides while monitoring how they look the entire time.
 If the tails appear to be burning, adjust the heat accordingly or tint with aluminum foil on the flesh side.

 When they're done, you'll be able to tell visibly by the bright red/orange shell and translucent white meat.
-More precisely, though, you should be checking the temperature with a thermometer, looking for something around 140 degrees Fahrenheit.
+More precisely, though, you should be checking the internal temperature with an instant read thermometer, looking for something around 140 degrees Fahrenheit.
 While overcooked lobster can be tough, undercooked lobster is slimy and gelatinous.
 Avoid either of these outcomes.

 Step 4: Serving the Lobster